markplewis/sandiplewis-blog/README.md

 This repository contains two separate applications:

 1. A [Next.js](https://nextjs.org) application that serves as the front-end for [www.sandiplewis.com](https://www.sandiplewis.com).
-2. A [Sanity](https://www.sanity.io)-powered CMS that provides content for the front-end application to consume, via the Sanity API.
+2. A [Sanity](https://www.sanity.io)-powered CMS that provides content for the front-end application to consume (via the Sanity API).

 This project uses [Vercel](https://vercel.com) for continuous integration and delivery (CI/CD).